Fiona-600/Data-Analytics-2020-Project/README.md

 **Qualities and attributes of the Wind-Power dataset**

-The original dataset contained 500 samples (rows), and 2 variables (columns) namely: 'speed' and 'power'.
+The original dataset contained 500 samples (rows) and 2 variables (columns) namely: 'speed' and 'power'.

 The changes made to the original dataset are as follows: